fneum/data-science-for-esm/data-science-for-esm/BYOC/01_Intro.md

 * Its primary purpose is to guide you on how to generate a GitHub Page, to be used for learning material, i.e. lectures, or similar.
 <!-- * Its purpose can be anything else, for that matter. -->
-* This setup uses the [Github Pages action][gh_actions_python], executed on the [cookiecutter-jupyter-book][cookiecutter][^1] content.
+* This setup uses the [Github Pages action][gh_actions_python], and follows the Jupyter Book [structure][JupyterBook_2].[^1]

 <!-- > **Note:** *This serves only as a reference, as the the full explanation is below.* -->

 By following these instructions, one is able to create a course website, alike this one, with a purpose made content, quickly and with ease.

 Albeit, there are two or three things to keep in mind when doing so.
-Follow the steps elaborated in the {ref}`following sections <foo>`:
+Follow the steps shown in the {ref}`following sections <foo>`:

 <!-- These are specified in the following text: -->
 <!-- > TOC: